kubeflow/kubeflow/docs_dev/releasing.md

 <a id="archive"></a>
 ##  Archiving docs

-At some point we will to mark the docs for vX.0.0 as being archived and point users at the docs for v1.0
+When the website branch exists for the previous version of the docs (vX.X) and www.kubeflow.org is pointing to the new version (vX.Y), we must mark the docs for vX.X as being archived and point users at the docs for vX.Y.

-1. On the branch corresponding to vX.0.0
+1. On the branch corresponding to vX.X
 1. In the `config.toml` for the **version branch**, set the `archived_version` parameter to `true`: